-Rachael Trotman provides the Centre with research support, and specialist advice on understanding impact and evaluation.
+Rachael Trotman provides the Centre with research and evaluation expertise.

-Rachael is co-lead with Dr Fiona Cram of Katoa Ltd on Ngā Tau Tuangahuru - the Maori and Pacific Education Initiative Longitudinal Study and Lead Evaluator for the Gulf Innovation Fund Together (GIFT).
-She is also involved in programmes of work with the Ministry for Youth Development and Eastern and Central Community Trust.
+Rachael is the Coordinator of Ngā Tau Tuangahuru - the Maori and Pacific Education Initiative Longitudinal Study and Lead Evaluator for the Gulf Innovation Fund Together (GIFT).
+She is also involved in diverse CSI programmes of work with a range of funders and organisations.

 Rachael holds an MA (Hons) and a post-graduate diploma in Human Ecology.